SS Cap Arcona: Peacetime service

 Cap Arcona entered service in 1927, commencing her maiden voyage on Hamburg Süd's route to Buenos Aires 29 October.
 She joined the older liner Cap Polonio on the route, which had been Hamburg Süd's flagship until Cap Arcona's completion.
 Cap Polonio was laid up in 1931 and scrapped in 1935, leaving Cap Arcona as Hamburg Süd's sole prestige ship on its South American route.

 On 6 October 1932 Cap Arcona collided with the French cargo ship Agen in the North Sea off the Elbe 4 Lightship.
 Agen was beached, but later was refloated and escorted into Hamburg, Germany.

 Accommodation ship

 In 1940 the Kriegsmarine (German Navy) requisitioned Cap Arcona, had her painted overall grey and used her in the Baltic Sea as an accommodation ship in Gotenhafen (now Gdynia).

 In 1942 Cap Arcona was used as a stand-in for RMS Titanic, supplying exterior locations for the filming of the Nazi film version of the disaster in the harbour of Gotenhafen.
-The production was completed, although the first director, Herbert Selpin, was arrested for disparaging remarks he made about Kriegsmarine sailors.
+The production partially repainted the ship's funnels and hull in White Star Line colors for filming.
+The film was completed, but the original director, Herbert Selpin, was arrested for disparaging remarks he made about Kriegsmarine sailors.
 His later self-destructive interrogation at the hands of propaganda minister Joseph Goebbels all but sealed his fate.
 He was found the next day hanged in his cell by his suspenders.